LauLauThom/Fiji-QualiAnnotations/README.md

 -  [__Deep learning classification__](https://github.com/LauLauThom/Fiji-QualiAnnotations/tree/master/KNIMEworkflows/DeepLearning-Classification)
 Workflows for the training of a deep-learning model for image-classification (1 class per image), there are 2 subfolders wether the images can be classified into 1 class out 2 classes (binary) or into 1 class out of 2 or more classes (multi-class).
 Workflows for the prediction given a trained network are also provided.
-Allso see the wiki page about the [Keras Network learner node](https://github.com/LauLauThom/Fiji-QualiAnnotations/wiki/Keras-Network-Learner-node).
+Also see the wiki page about the [Keras Network learner node](https://github.com/LauLauThom/Fiji-QualiAnnotations/wiki/Keras-Network-Learner-node), and Supplementary Figure 4 and 5 on Zenodo.

 # Example dataset
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3997728.svg)](https://doi.org/10.5281/zenodo.3997728)